carnivuth/carnivuth_blog/content/blog/AWK.md

 ---
-title: awk personal guide
+title: Awk personal guide
 date: 2024-11-16
+draft: true
 tags:
   - oneliners
   - command guide
 ---

-`awk` is a language for text parsing and manipulation
+`awk` is a language for text parsing and manipulation, it's often used as a tokenizer in bash pipes but it can do a lot more of that here i will document my knowledge about it

->[!TIP] before starting i write down the most common use case of awk
+> before starting i write down the most common use case of awk
 >```bash
 >some_command_that_prints_on_stdout | awk -F'[SEPARATOR]'  '{print $[FIELD]}'
 >```